gm-soft/IdentityServerForAll/README.md

 ## How to start apps

-0. Install Docker, .netcore3.1 sdk, .net5 sdk
+0. Install Docker, .netcore3.1 sdk, .net6 sdk
-1. Execute `infrastructure.ps1` script with powershell
 2. Open the /src/IdentityServer.sln with Visual Studio or Rider
 3. Set up multiple project launch with your IDE.
-You should start all 3 apps: IdentityServer, WebApi and ClientCli
+You should start all 2 apps: IdentityServer and WebApi

 ## How to setup IS4 in your project (ru)